Tuesday, 5 March 2019

 5. Scoop out a space in the bottom of the dry ingred.
 Add wet ingreds

-6. Stir with a whisk, moving from top to bottom, until the batter is completely mixed and smooth.
+6. Quickly stir with a whisk, moving from top to bottom, until the batter is completely mixed and smooth.
 Don't overmix.

 7. Immediately pour into the pan & smooth with a spatula.
 Give it a good shake then put it straight into the oven.
 The chemical reaction between the fresh lemon juice and the baking soda makes the cake rise; hesitation may result in a sunken cake (which, my tasters testified, still tastes fine!)